-With the evolution of the pandemic, a global reduction in admissions by ACS was observed (ASHRAF et al. 2020).
+As the pandemic progressed, a global reduction in CHA admissions was observed (ASHRAF et al. 2020).
 This is perhaps in response to strong government messages to 'stay at home'.
 Interestingly, patients avoided hospitals despite significant cardiac symptoms.
 Patients may fear contracting the virus or wish to avoid overwhelming medical services.
 Referents in primary or intermediate care settings may misinterpret chest pain as part of COVID-19.
-Those in smaller district hospitals may not be able to transfer patients to catheter lab centers due to saturation of emergency services (TOUŠEK et al. 2021).
+Those in smaller district hospitals may not be able to transfer patients to catheter laboratory centers due to saturation of emergency services (TOUŠEK et al. 2021).
 Globally, a 20% to 40% reduction in STEMI presentations has been reported; greater reductions in NSTEMI are observed (ROFFI et al. 2020; TAM et al. 2020).
 Participants experienced significantly longer door-toballoon times, with longer assessment times in emergency rooms, longer times for staff to prepare PPE, and potentially longer procedure times due to clot burden, disease complexity, or need for respiratory support (ROFFI et al. 2020; CHOR et al. 2020).

-Late presentations for STEMI have increased and may have a large thrombotic burden with failure to reperfusion despite PCI (ROFFI et al. 2020).
-Mechanical complications such as the septal defects and ventricular rupture have been reported.
+Late presentations for STEMI have increased and may have a large thrombotic burden with reperfusion failure despite PCI (ROFFI et al. 2020).
+Mechanical complications such as septal defects and ventricular rupture have been reported.
 It is expected that the incidence of heart failure may increase due to this late presentation with ACS.
-National PCI and MI registries in the UK are being used to study the pattern of ACS admissions since the beginning of the pandemic (VECCHIO et al. 2020).
+UK national PCI and MI registries are being used to study the pattern of admissions by ACS since the start of the pandemic (VECCHIO et al. 2020).